M-Files/Developer-Portal/APIs/REST-API/Reference/gettingstarted/index.md

 ## Reading the resources

 Once the authentication has been performed it is possible to access information within a document vault.
-This information is made available in terms of [resources]({{ site.baseurl }}/APIs/REST-API/Reference/resources).
+This information is made available in terms of [resources/.
 Save for few exceptions all of these resources support the HTTP GET method which allows an application to request the current representation of the resource.
-The [example below](#example-2) uses a GET request on the document vault root view resource found at [/views/items]({{ site.baseurl }}/APIs/REST-API/Reference/resources/views/path/items) to list all the views in the document vault root.
+The [example below](#example-2) uses a GET request on the document vault root view resource found at [/views/items]({{ site.baseurl }}/APIs/REST-API/Reference/resources/views/path/items/) to list all the views in the document vault root.

 <div class="sample" id="example-2">
 	<div class="sample-code">